Work Sharing Program

 - Work Sharing cannot be used as a transition to a layoff.

-Apply for or Renew a Work Sharing Plan
+Apply or Renew Online

-Employers can also apply by mail with the Work Sharing (WS) Unemployment Insurance Plan Application (DE 8686) (PDF).
+All employers can also apply by mail with the Work Sharing (WS) Unemployment Insurance Plan Application (DE 8686) (PDF).

 Contact Work Sharing

 If you need additional information on the Work Sharing Program, contact the EDD Special Claims Office at 1-916-464-3343.